RazorDevs/Deep-Aether/README.md

 # What is this about?

-The Deep Aether is an addon for the original version of the Aether Mod.
+The Deep Aether is an addon for the original version of the Aether Mod for Minecraft.
 It aims to add lots of new features to give players a chance to venture deeper into the Aether dimension, while also maintaining its original style.

  # What is new?